How do you fix squeaky door hinges?

 How do you fix a hinge that squeaks because of loose screws?

-Check all screws on both the door-side and frame-side hinge plates, according to This Old House.
+You fix a hinge that squeaks from loose screws by checking and tightening all screws on both the door-side and frame-side hinge plates, according to This Old House.
 Tighten any that have worked loose with a screwdriver.
 If a screw hole is stripped and won't hold, remove the screw, insert a wooden toothpick or golf tee coated in wood glue into the hole, let it dry, trim flush, and drive the screw back in (Lowe's).
 This reinforces the hole and gives the screw new wood to grip.
 If multiple screw holes on the same hinge are stripped, replacement of the hinge and plugging the old holes with dowels is the more durable solution.

 Get our door hardware maintenance checklist — a printable guide to keeping every hinge, latch, and strike plate in your home quiet and working smoothly.